-My life is a series of demarcation lines, designating the periods of my life with something and the periods without something.
+My life has been a series of demarcation lines designating the periods of my life with something from the the periods without something.

 My brother, for example.
 I spent the first five years of my life as an only child.
 I spent the next nine years having a little brother.
-When he was nine, my brother left, to go live with his birth mother, and, I was again an only child.
+When he was nine, my brother left (sent back, actually) to go live with his birth mother and I was again an only child.
 I’ve been an only child for longer than I was a sibling.

 Tomorrow, I start the twenty-fifth year of my life as an HIV-positive person.